Tc Enhancement Induced by Quantum Ionic Vibrations in Compressed Stannane of P63/mmc Phase

-• High-pressure hydrides represent promising superconducting materials nowadays, attracting considerable attention.
-In this work, using stochastic self-consistent harmonic approximation combined with first-principles calculations, we reveal crucial corrections to the vibrational and superconducting properties driven by quantum and anharmonic ionic vibrations of SnH4 in P63/mmc phase at 150-240 GPa.
-Compared to calculations based on classical harmonic approximation, these effects induce over 500 cm-1 softening of hydrogen-derived optical phonon modes, and elevates the critical temperature (Tc) from 65 K to 79 K (μ* = 0.1; isotropic Migdal-Eliashberg theory), amounting to a 22% enhancement.
-At μ* = 0.13, the predicted Tc is approximately 70 K .
-Analysis on Eliashberg spectral function confirms hydrogen vibrational modes as the dominant tuning mechanism.
-This work provides fundamental data quantifying quantum ionic effects in hydride superconductors.
+• High-pressure hydrides have emerged as promising superconducting materials, attracting considerable attention in recent years.
+In this work, by combining the stochastic self-consistent harmonic approximation with first-principles calculations, we elucidate crucial corrections to the vibrational and superconducting properties arising from quantum and anharmonic ionic vibrations of SnH4 in P63/mmc phase at 150-240 GPa.
+Compared with the classical harmonic approximation, inclusion of these effects results in a pronounced softening (over 500 cm-1) of hydrogen-derived optical phonon modes, and increases the superconducting critical temperature (Tc) from 65 K to 79 K (μ* = 0.1; isotropic Migdal-Eliashberg theory), corresponding to a 22% enhancement.
+For μ* = 0.13, the predicted Tc is approximately 70 K. Analysis of the Eliashberg spectral function confirms that hydrogen vibrational modes constitute the dominant tuning mechanism.
+These results provide quantitative insights into quantum ionic effects in hydride superconductors.

 • Article Text